 Launch monitors can be a substitute for full time lessons or even a driving range.
 The biggest benefit to golfers is immediate feedback launch monitors provide helping to improve game in a matter of seconds.

-Additionally, a launch monitor should measure, at minimum, club head speed, carry distance, and spin.
+Additionally, a best golf launch monitor should measure, at minimum, club head speed, carry distance, and spin.
 These characteristics optimize golfers ability to correlate small swings changes into flight path differences.

 This guide will help golfers understand the benefits of each type of launch monitor and the differences in technology.
 In this review, we look at different features and systems that will fit a golfers style regardless of training or improvement needed.